vinceimbat/vinceimbat/content/core values could be core desired mental states.md

 Therefore, a [[core desired mental state]] could be a core desired value as well.

-Also, since values are conceptual, [[A single area or project could satisfy all your values]].
+Also, since values are conceptual, [[a single area or project could satisfy all your values]].

 Could values be relationships?